 Some people tell me that people should “just know” that the phrase above implies that you’re asking for help.
 For a lot of people, that’s probably true – but for people who might have difficulties interpreting implied statements, that isn’t the case.
 Also, if the person in front of you is distracted, or not really thinking about it, they might not understand that you want their help.
 And besides, if you really want help with that table, why leave them in any doubt?”

-Huge thanks to Sarah for this guest post showing us exactly what helps with depression.
+Huge thanks to Sarah for this guest post on what helps with depression when there seems no hope.
 I love how she gives simple and powerful strategies showing how baby steps can really help you move forward positively to a happier life.

 Dr Sarah Blackshaw is a clinical psychologist working in Manchester, UK.
 She has a special interest in chronic physical health conditions, and in wellness topics like what helps with depression in general.
 You can find her at http://www.clinpsychsarah.com